 As with most things in life, prevention is better than cure.
 Listed below are a few things you can regularly do to prevent rashes from ever manifesting.

 - Conditioner.
 Apply conditioner on your dog after bathing.

 - Dog Food.
-If you've recently changed your dog's food, he or she may be having trouble adjusting.
+If you've recently changed your dog's food, they may be having trouble adjusting.
 Consider switching them back and observing whether symptoms persist.